johsteffens/About-Me/README.md

 **A: I invented the wheel!**

 **Q:** Well, let's agree that you have an inventive spirit.
 Can you elaborate?<br>
 **A: I love solving problems or improving existing solutions.
 I enjoy tackling already solved problems from a different viewpoint.
 In the process I learn a lot and often find better methods of approach.
 I do not expect to be the first arriving at any particular solution.
 Though, that happens occasionally, too.**

 **Q:** Where does that inclination come from?<br>
 **A: It could be considered a learning disorder.**

 **Q:** A disorder?
 Please elaborate.<br>
 **A: I've difficulty learning and understanding simply by memorizing things.
-Instead I choose the rather tedious path of learning by reinventing/rediscovering and only afterwards trying to find out if a generally accepted solution already exists and what it might be.
-When my result matches, I get a dopamine rush.
+Instead I choose the rather tedious path of learning by studying the underlying problem and reinventing/rediscovering a solution myself.
+Only afterwards I might try to find out if a generally accepted solution already exists.
+When my own result matches, I get a dopamine rush.
 When it differs, one of two cases apply.**

 **Q:** Which two cases?<br>
 **A:**